Learn more about input validation

 In a case where input into a specific field is required in order to proceed further, yet the user has left this area blank, input validation would notify them that they have overlooked this section of the form, urging them to fix the error in order to continue.

-The most common type of input validation, however, is simply that which lets users know if they have reached (or exceeded) a required minimum (or maximum) character count for a particular field.
+The most common type of form validation, however, is simply that which lets users know if they have reached (or exceeded) a required minimum (or maximum) character count for a particular field.
 Such as when choosing a password for login or when typing a message.

 Types of input validation